 Private schools in Switzerland

-Private schools in Switzerland usually come attached with exorbitant fees, but they're also highly regarded.
+Private schools in Switzerland come with hefty tuition fees, but they’re highly regarded.
 Exclusive Swiss boarding schools, in particular, have prestigious international reputations.
-These institutions generally offer a stimulating, personalised environment with smaller class sizes and state-of-the-art facilities.
+These institutions offer a personalised learning environment, small class sizes, and state-of-the-art facilities.

 Bilingual schools in Switzerland